KEINOS/Practice_PHPUnit-test-of-STDIN/README.md

 ## The test

-To test a functionability of `STDIN` using PHPUnit, one way is to create a mock that overrides a `php://` stream as a wrapper and replaces the value from `STDIN`.
+To test the functionability of `STDIN` using PHPUnit, one way is to create a mock that overrides a `php://` stream as a wrapper and replaces the value from `STDIN`.

 ```php
 final class FunctionGetContentsFromStdinTest extends \PHPUnit\Framework\TestCase